 When you’re together, ask for their phone and get a photo of your friend with the baby, or a picture of the baby feeding, a moment that might not be posed or scripted.

-Except maybe not your breast pump, because as a first time parent, they’ve read all-the-books and have learned that experts recommend you never, ever share breast pumps for gross and scary reasons.
+Except maybe not your breast pump, because as a first-time parent, they’ve read all-the-books and have learned that experts recommend you never, ever share breast pumps for gross and scary reasons.
 They’ll feel like a jerk for turning you down.
 But you should absolutely give your pricey brand-name glider and Ergo carrier or Swaddle Me Organic.
-Bring over the boutique onesie collection that cost more than the hospital stay.
+Bring over the boutique onesie collection that costs more than the hospital stay.
 But maybe hold off on bringing yet another pack of receiving blankets.
-What the fuck are those things for, exactly?
+What the heck are those things for, exactly?

 Ask how they’re doing and then just listen.
 Don’t compare your situation or bring up anything about you.
 Just listen and affirm.
 New parents can feel like they have no idea what the hell they are doing.
 Postpartum depression or postpartum anxiety may also be a factor.
 Bonding with the baby might be different or more difficult than they hoped.
 Maybe all they can think about is if their undercarriage is ruined forever or how big the surgical birth scar will be.
 Don’t assume that it’s a completely blissed out time.
 (Maybe it is!
 That’s totally awesome.
 And you should always, absolutely gush about how great the baby is.)
 Open the door to sharing – it’s up to your friend to walk through it.